What this filing does

 Day 25–28

-SH-7 is filed within 30 days, signed by a Practising Company Secretary.
-State stamp duty on the increase (typically 0.1%–0.3% of the increase) is paid through the MCA portal.
+The capital-increase filing (Form SH-7) is submitted to the Registrar within 30 days, signed by a Practising Company Secretary.
+State stamp duty on the increase (typically 0.1–0.3% of the increase amount) is paid through the Ministry's portal.

 4. 04.